tebexio/Tebex-Ark/README.md

 This plugin is a complete plugin to check for purchases from the Tebex platform and execute commands in game.

-## Alpha
+## Beta

-This library is currently in development, so should be considered alpha - functions may change without warning or be untested.
+This library is currently in development, so should be considered beta - functions may change without warning or be untested.

+## Requirements

+This plugin requires the Ark:Server API extention to be installed.

 ## Support